hackmdio/codimd/public/docs/slide-example.md

 ----

-### Second branch of first slide
+### Second branch of first the slide

-Nested slides are useful for adding additional detail underneath a high level horizontal slide.
+Nested slides are useful for adding additional detail underneath a high-level horizontal slide.

 ---